zyb20110220/Command-Line-Tetris-Game/README.md

 # Command Line Tetris Game

-This is a command-line interface implementation of the classic Tetris game, written in C++.
-The game features colored blocks, score tracking, level system, and more.
+A command-line implementation of the classic Tetris game written in C++, featuring colored blocks, score tracking, level system, and more.

 ## Features